 From "Mananaism" to Motivation: Keys to Lasting Physical and Emotional Health Part 2

-In a discussion on the "keys to a good physical and emotional health," Pastoral Counselor Stacy Echeverria and faith-based certified holistic nutritionist, registered dietitian, personal trainer, and group fitness instructor Holly Soto shared essential strategies for moving past the procrastination mindset and achieving lasting change.
+In a discussion on the "keys to good physical and emotional health," Pastoral Counselor Stacy Echeverria and faith-based certified holistic nutritionist, registered dietitian, personal trainer, and group fitness instructor Holly Soto shared essential strategies for moving past the procrastination mindset and achieving lasting change.

 Here are the key takeaways for transforming your health journey: